GENERAL PROGRAM QUESTIONS

 If you waive the right to view your recommendation, theoretically this would encourage your recommender to be more open and honest in assessing you.
 For this reason, these kind of recommendations tend to carry more weight.

-We know you can't control when your recommender submits the letter of recommendation and applicant rating so we expect some to be received after the deadline.
+We know you can't control when your recommender submits the letter of recommendation and applicant rating so we expect some letters to be received after the deadline.
 Do your best to communicate early and often with each recommender, ensuring they understand the application deadline.
 While you may have less control over when your recommender submits their recommendation, you do have control over the rest of your application, so be sure to submit all other pieces of the application before the deadline.

 My recommender is having trouble submitting the recommendation letter.
 Can the letter just be emailed to you directly?

 It would be better for the recommender to seek assistance with submitting the letter.
-The personalized, secured link sent directly from the Duke system to the recommenders is the most efficient method of linking the recommendation to the applicant’s electronic file, making it immediately available to the review committee and allowing the applicant to see what items are outstanding.
+The personalized, secure link sent directly from the Duke system to the recommenders is the most efficient method of linking the recommendation to the applicant’s electronic file, making it immediately available to the review committee and allowing the applicant to see what items are outstanding.
 Additionally, there are specific questions as well as the free text entry.
 The recommendation is not complete without both components completed.

 FINANCIAL AID QUESTIONS